TACC/mkmod/docs/source/130_use_cases_for_sites.rst

         "
         mkmod

-The ``WHATIS`` variable contains a @-separated list of whatis key-value pairs separated by colons.
+The ``WHATIS`` variable contains a @-separated list of whatis key:value pairs separated by colons.
 (Above, each *key:value* type pair is entered on a separate line, and includes a @ separator where appropriate.)
-Optionally, each key-value pair can be entered as a ``WHATIS#`` variable, like this::
+Optionally, each key:value pair can be entered as a ``WHATIS#`` variable, like this::

         export WHATIS1="Name: Moose"